Geraldo Perdomo Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.89 team ERA that ranks eighth among all league pitching staffs.
+- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.87).

-- The righty last pitched on Saturday against the Toronto Blue Jays, when he tossed five innings, allowing five earned runs while giving up eight hits.
+- The right-hander's last appearance was on Sunday against the Toronto Blue Jays, when he tossed six innings, surrendering four earned runs while giving up four hits.

+- The 23-year-old has an ERA of 4.91, with 11 strikeouts per nine innings, in nine games this season.
+Opponents have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.